FL2744/FL2744/README.md

 # William Taggart

-I work at the intersection of **artificial intelligence, global languages, translation, and the humanities**.
+I work at the intersection of **artificial intelligence and the humanities**.

 My projects explore how large language models can be used to better understand multilingual communication, translation, culture, and global information.